tagdots-dev/workflow-test/README.md

 <br>

 ## 😎 Why use delete-workflow-runs?
-**delete-workflow-runs** was created because some of the _most popular_ actions for the same cause on the marketplace:
+**delete-workflow-runs** was created because some of the _most popular delete workflow runs_ actions on the marketplace:
 - are not regularly maintained.
+- do not identify orphan workflow runs to delete.
 - do not provide supportive information before a delete operation.
-- do not identify orphan workflow runs to delete (parent workflow was deleted).

 <br>

 ## ⭐ Why switch to delete-workflow-runs?
-- we reduce your supply chain risks with `openssf best practices` in our development and operations.
+- we reduce your supply chain risks with `openssf best practices` in our SDLC and operations.
 - we produce API rate limit consumption estimate in dry-run, so you can plan your delete task properly.
 - we identify orphan workflows to delete orphan workflow action runs.